yangeorget/nucs/docs/source/reference/reference_solvers.rst

    :param decision_domains: the list of domain indices on which choices will be made or None in which case all domains are used
    :param var_heuristic_idx: the index of the heuristic for selecting a variable/domain
    :type var_heuristic_idx: int
+   :param var_heuristic_params: a list of lists of parameters, usually parameters are costs and there is a list of value costs per variable/shared domain
+   :type var_heuristic_params: List[List[int]]
    :param dom_heuristic_idx: the index of the heuristic for reducing a domain
    :type dom_heuristic_idx: int
+   :param dom_heuristic_params: a list of lists of parameters, usually parameters are costs and there is a list of value costs per variable/shared domain
+   :type dom_heuristic_params: List[List[int]]
    :param stack_max_height: the maximal height of the choice point stack
    :type stack_max_height: int
    :param log_level: the log level